KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Callouts-Article.md

 ## How to...

-### ...show input and action callouts
+### ...show callouts

-The ``KeyboardView`` will automatically apply the proper view extensions to make input and action callouts work.
-For a custom view, just apply a ``SwiftUICore/View/keyboardCalloutContainer(calloutContext:keyboardContext:)`` modifier to it to make it present callouts.
+The ``KeyboardView`` will automatically make both input and action callouts work.
+For a custom view, just apply a ``SwiftUICore/View/keyboardCalloutContainer(calloutContext:keyboardContext:)`` view modifier to it to make it present callouts.

-This binds a ``KeyboardCalloutContext`` to the view and applies a ``KeyboardCallout/ActionCallout`` and a ``KeyboardCallout/InputCallout`` view to the container.